tteejj/_CLASSY/modules/tui-engine-v2.txt

     }

     try {
-        # Handle focus before switching screens
         if ($script:TuiState.FocusedComponent -and $script:TuiState.FocusedComponent.OnBlur) {
             try {
                 & $script:TuiState.FocusedComponent.OnBlur -self $script:TuiState.FocusedComponent
             } catch {
-                # This is less critical, so a log is acceptable, but we can be more specific.
                 Write-Log -Level Warning -Message "Error in OnBlur for component '$($script:TuiState.FocusedComponent.Name)'" -Data $_
             }
         }